viveknarula1980/LoanContract/README.md

     LoanContract

-This is a simple Solidity-based smart contract for issuing and repaying loans.
+This is a  Solidity-based smart contract for issuing and repaying loans.
 It allows an owner to issue loans with an interest rate, track the amount due, and handle repayments from borrowers.
 The contract also allows borrowers to view their loan details and outstanding balance.

 Features
 .Issue Loans: The owner can issue loans to borrowers with a predefined interest rate.